Skip to content

 Personal Access Token

-To use a Personal Access Token with git-spice, you will generate a Personal Access Token on GitHub and enter it in the prompt.
+To use a Personal Access Token with git-spice, you will generate a Personal Access Token on the website and enter it in the prompt.

 $ gs auth loginSelect an authentication method: Personal Access TokenEnter Personal Access Token: